-The list below features sales enablement methods that can be executed by your marketing team to close the gap between marketing and sales.
+The list below features foundational sales enablement methods, tactics and examples that can be executed by your marketing team to close the gap between marketing and sales.

-- Case studies: Case studies are similar to testimonials, but they provide proof to buyers of the work you’ve done.
+Case studies are similar to testimonials, but they provide proof to buyers of the work you’ve done.
 They also help buyers build trust while offering tangible results for buyers to consider.
 Put your case studies on your website and as sales collateral to show potential customers that others trust you, building their confidence.

-While testimonials and case studies are customer-facing, fact sheets and FAQs are often internal tools.
-Fact sheets provide information about your product or service, covering elements that could arise during sales calls.
+While testimonials and case studies are customer-facing, battle cards are internal tools.
+These fact sheets provide information about your product or service, covering elements that could arise during sales calls.
 These often include comparisons between your product and those of your competitors, allowing sales reps to have peace of mind when discussing your competitive landscape.
-FAQs are talking points that buyers have previously asked about and you know arise frequently during sales conversations.
-They are presented as a list for sales reps to reference when they need succinct, well-thought-out answers.
-Ultimately, you want to provide sales reps with the best possible answers so they don’t stumble or overthink when it matters most.

 While acquiring new business is important, retaining, delighting and evangelizing your existing customers is critical for achieving sustained growth with your demand generation strategy.